tfh0007/Word-Search-Game/README.md

 This project is an extension to the Boogle Word Search game created for a Java II Class

-# How the Project was Expanded and What was Learned
+# How the Project was Expanded and What Was Learned

 - Learned how to create graphical interfaces using Jframes
 - Used action listeners to make the program interactable